floe/mobile-sandbox/README.md

 Within this repo you can find some tools and patches for well-known tools which we are using in the mobile-sandbox project.

+* AV:

+    Here you can find the module to connect the Mobile-Sandbox to VirusTotal

 * Backend:

     Here you can find the Mobile-Sandbox backend (Django)